-“If they had done something this past two years, they could have really softened this blow to all of these parents and said, ‘Yes I know you’re finding about all of these measures we’ve taken, but you should feel OK.
-Your kids are safe in our schools,’” she said.
+“If they had done something this past two years, they could have really softened this blow to all of these parents and said, ‘Yes I know you’re finding about all of these measures we’ve taken, but you should feel okay.
+Your kids are safe in our schools,’ ” she said.

 What made the 2015 case even more unusual, for Laizure, was the fact that in her experience the district usually does a good job of keeping parents in the loop.
-In the past, she said she’s received updates from the school when drugs or weapons were found, or in other potentially dangerous situations were unfolding on campus.
+In the past, she said she’s received updates from the school when drugs or weapons were found, or as other sensitive situations were unfolding on campus.

 If that kind of notification had happened in this case, Laizure said, maybe parents and the school could have started working together earlier to make sure what happened to that student in 2015 doesn’t happen again.